-Assumption Definition A.DEVICE_AUTH The User of the device owns all the Apple Pay activities that are performed on a device.
+Assumption Definition A.DEVICE_AUTH The User of the device ensure that all the Apple Pay activities that are performed on the device have been authorized by the user.
 All authentication credentials (biometrics or password) for the device that are enabled for use with Apple Pay are owned and protected by the User of the device.

-Assumption Definition A.PERSO The Apple Pay Issuers guarantee the correctness of the card data input in the device during provisioning/enrollment: Data shall uniquely identify a financial payment means and be linked to the account owned by the identified user.
-A.WATCH_USER If the User optionally pairs an Apple Watch to their MacBook Air, they own it and en- sure the confidentiality of its authentication credentials.
-A.NO_EXTERNAL_KEY- The TOE is not paired with an external keyboard.
-BOARD A.NO_EVIL_ROOT_USER All Users of the device with root privileges are non-hostile.
+Assumption Definition A.PERSO The Apple Pay card issuers guarantee the correctness of the card data input in the device during provisioning/enrollment: Data shall uniquely identify a financial payment means and be linked to the account owned by the identified user.
+A.WATCH_USER If the User optionally pairs an Apple Watch to their MacBook Air, they own it and ensure the confidentiality of its authentication credentials.
+A.NO_EXTERNAL_KEY- BOARD The TOE is not paired with an external keyboard.
+A.NO_EVIL_ROOT_USER All Users of the device with root privileges are non-hostile.